nicholas-wilcox/sveltekit-server-hook-unit-tests/README.md

 ## Next Steps and Disclaimers

-While I hope you find this code useful, I believe it is best used as a starting point for you to customize for your own needs.
+I hope you find this code useful enough for to customize for your own needs.
 A realistic application will have specific behavior that is contingent on the `event` object's data, like its route ID.
 You will likely want to modify the mock utility library to easily create mock events that represent the scenarios you want to test.